In a previous review, I looked at the Braun Silk Epil 9 that was one of the high tech and expensive epilators available in the market.

-You can buy the Philips Santinelle Essential HP6401 for less than $30 and it is eligible for their 2-day free shipping if you join Prime.
+You can buy the Philips Santinelle Essential HP6401 from Amazon, and it is eligible for their 2-day free shipping if you join Prime.

 To wrap up

-The Philips Santinelle Essential HP6401 is a great option for women looking to epilate the first time.
+The Philips Santinelle Essential HP6401 is an excellent option for women looking to epilate the first time.

 It’s so cheap that you can buy one for less than a 6 pack cartridge.